What is a Signal-to-Noise Ratio?

 Applications in Audio and Video

-- Streaming: Ensures smooth playback with minimal interruptions.
+• Streaming Services: Ensures smooth playback without interruptions.

 Signal-to-Noise Ratio vs. Dynamic Range Compression